LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 chrdimo: The quote from section 8 refers to the theory of blame rather than our results.
 Our results show in clear terms that, at least for our benchmarks, a blame strategy is superior that exceptions and that natural and transient have comparable efficacy.
-The latter is surprisng given that theoretical models (and our intiail expectations) point to the opposite.
+The latter is surprising given that theoretical models (and our initial expectations) point to the opposite.
-Thus a side-effect of our experiment is a call to theoriticians for models that are atuned with practice.
+Thus a side-effect of our experiment is a call to theoreticians for models that are attuned with practice.

 Also, the published Transient scheme seems to have a minor bug, which might affect the outcomes when fixed (Section 8.2). addressed
   TODO: 8.2 does not indicate a bug in Transient, but rather a defect in the design of the system. ... something about a gap between Reticulated Python and

-chrdimo: Section 8.2 does not discuss a bug in Transient but rather a limitation of its current design that we discovered exactly becasue of the experiement.
+chrdimo: Section 8.2 does not discuss a bug in Transient but rather a limitation of its current design that we discovered exactly because of the experiment.

 Most if not all of these shortcomings are discussed in the paper, which is much appreciated.
 But they do risk undermine the value of the contributions to some degree.

-chrdimo: We would like to point out that the resutls of the comparison between the tree systems are only one part of the contribution of the paper.
+chrdimo: We would like to point out that the results of the comparison between the tree systems are only one part of the contribution of the paper.
 The other part is the method itself.
 Benchmarks, source of interesting bugs and rational programmer modes are all parameters that can